Julie Is Her Name

 Julie Is Her Name is the first LP album by Julie London, released by Liberty Records in December, 1955, under catalog numbers LRP-3006, in monaural form.
-It was subsequently reprocessed to produce a stereophonic album, and this stereophonic version was released on May 25, 1960 as catalog number LST-7037.
+It was subsequently reprocessed to produce a stereophonic album, and this stereophonic version was released on May 25, 1960, as catalog number LST-7027.
 The album featured Barney Kessel on guitar and Ray Leatherwood on bass.

 The first track, "Cry Me a River", was released as a single (Liberty 55006) and was London's biggest chart success.

 The album was reissued, combined with the 1958 Julie London album Julie Is Her Name, Volume II, in compact disc format, by EMI in 1992.
 Another reissue as a CD was produced by Hallmark Music, combined with the 1956 Julie London album, Lonely Girl.

+Critical reception

+A Cash Box magazine reviewer noted that London combines in the album a more than generous amount of passionate, sexy and sophisticated presentation of material, which was carefully selected taking into account the vocalist's voice.

+Jazz critic Scott Yanow called this album one of the best in Julie London's career.
+Interpretations of well-known standards seemed to him simple, but at the same time executed with taste.
+He highlighted the songs "I Should Care", "Say It Isn't So", "Easy Street" and "Gone with the Wind".